Fanwei100/iMAD/README.md

-# [AAAI'26] iMAD Intelligent Multi-Agent Debate for Efficient and Accurate LLM Inference
+# [AAAI'26] iMAD: Intelligent Multi-Agent Debate for Efficient and Accurate LLM Inference

 ## Abstract
-Large Language Model (LLM) agent systems have advanced rapidly, driven by their strong generalization in zero-shot settings.
-To further enhance reasoning and accuracy on complex tasks, Multi-Agent Debate (MAD) has emerged as a promising framework that engages multiple LLM agents in structured debates to encourage diverse reasoning.
-However, triggering MAD for every query is inefficient, as it incurs substantial computational (token) cost and may even degrade accuracy by overturning correct single-agent answers.
-To address these limitations, we propose intelligent Multi-Agent Debate (iMAD), a token-efficient framework that selectively triggers MAD only when it is likely to be beneficial (i.e., correcting an initially wrong answer).
-To achieve this goal, iMAD learns generalizable model behaviors to make accu- rate debate decisions.
-Specifically, iMAD first prompts a single agent to produce a structured self-critique response, from which we extract 41 interpretable linguistic and semantic features capturing hesitation cues.
-Then, iMAD uses a lightweight debate-decision classifier, trained using our proposed FocusCal loss, to determine whether to trigger MAD, enabling robust debate decisions without test-dataset-specific tuning.
-Through extensive experiments using six (visual) question answering datasets against five competitive baselines, we show that iMAD significantly reduces token usage (by up to 92%) while also improving final answer accuracy (by up to 13.5%).
+Large Language Model (LLM) agent systems have advanced rapidly, especially in zero-shot settings.
+To further improve reasoning and accuracy on complex tasks, Multi-Agent Debate (MAD) engages multiple LLM agents in structured debates to encourage diverse reasoning.
+However, triggering MAD for every query is inefficient: it incurs substantial token cost and can even degrade accuracy by overturning correct single-agent answers.

+To address this limitation, we propose intelligent Multi-Agent Debate (iMAD), a token-efficient framework that selectively triggers MAD only when it is likely to be beneficial (that is, when it will correct an initially wrong answer). iMAD learns generalizable model behavior to make accurate debate decisions.
+It first prompts a single agent to produce a structured self-critique response, from which we extract 41 interpretable linguistic and semantic features that capture hesitation cues.
+A lightweight debate-decision classifier, trained with our proposed FocusCal loss, then decides whether to trigger MAD, enabling robust debate decisions without test dataset specific tuning.
+Across six (visual) question answering datasets and five competitive baselines, iMAD reduces token usage by up to 92% while improving final answer accuracy by up to 13.5%.

 <p align="center">
   <img src="Header.png" alt="Header" width="400">